AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja-user.md

 ## What hasn't changed

-A lot of what you are familiar with on the reporting side has not changed.
+Much of what you are familiar with on the reporting side has not changed.

 * You can still use the power of [Analysis Workspace](/help/analysis-workspace/home.md) to analyze your data.
 Workspace operates the same as it does in traditional Adobe Analytics.
 * The same version of [Adobe Analytics dashboards](/help/mobile-app/home.md) is available, and works similarly between CJA and traditional Analytics.